fair-acc/pulsed-power-ml/src/README.md

 2. Set the environment variables as described in https://emscripten.org/docs/getting_started/downloads.html#installation-instructions

-3. Additionally clone https://github.com/emscripten-core/emscripten repository to your local machine.
-This is necessary to integrate Emscripten as CMake toolchain.

-4. Make sure to configure the EMSCRIPTEN_ROOT_PATH and EMSDK_ROOT_PATH variables in `cmake_build.sh` according to the paths of emsdk and emscripten on your local machine.
+3. Make sure to configure the EMSDK_ROOT_PATH variable in `cmake_build.sh` according to the path of emsdk on your local machine.
 This makes sure that the environement variables are set correctly and the emscripten toolchain is available for building the project.

 ## Usage